 Post-Baccalaureate Certificate in Pre-Medical Studies

 Metropolitan College, in conjunction with Boston University’s College of Arts & Sciences, offers the Post-Baccalaureate Certificate in Pre-Medical Studies.
-This certificate program permits those with bachelor’s degrees from regionally accredited US colleges and universities to pursue the course requirements for admission to medical school and other health career programs.
+This certificate program permits those with bachelor’s degrees from regionally accredited US colleges and universities to pursue the course requirements for application to medical school and other health career programs.
 Students are required to have a minimum 3.3 undergraduate grade point average for admission to this program.

 Students who complete the Post-Baccalaureate Certificate in Pre-Medical Studies will be able to demonstrate: